 Appointing Tatsuya Shimono to Principal Guest Conductor position in April 2017, CKSO established the leadership by 3 conductors, Hirokami, Takaseki and Shimono.

-From April 2020, CKSO renewed its artistic leaders, and Junichi Hirokami became the 13th Chief Conductor & Artistic Advisor and John Axelrod joined CKSO as the Principal Guest Conductor.
+From April 2020, Junichi Hirokami became the 13th Chief Conductor & Artistic Advisor (until March 2022) and John Axelrod joined CKSO as Principal Guest Conductor (until March 2023).
+CKSO gave outstanding performances and built up its golden era under Junichi Hirokami, during his 14-year tenure as Chief Conductor from April 2008 to March 2022.

 To move on to the next step, CKSO is advancing as a world-class orchestra befitting Kyoto, an arts and culture city.